-- Passport to Innovation™ programming: Management development action-learning program that to embeds innovation every day on-the-job, over time, and its two-day derivatives – PTI facilitation (to free new thinking for new solutions on a current project), PTI process (learn how to solve problems creatively) and PTI facilitation tools and techniques (boot camps for new solutions facilitators).
+- PTI process (learn how to solve problems creatively) and PTI facilitation tools and techniques (boot camps for new solutions facilitators).

 - Executive team-building and transformation facilitation with conversation and collaboration

-- Conference keynote and seminar presentations on creativity language, practices and research that are interactive, engaging and refreshing
+- Interactive, refreshing and inspiring conference keynote, Ted-like, and seminar presentations on creativity language, practices, and research

 Marci Segal, MS

 Organizations contact Marci to speak about, train and lead transformation-related programs: creativity methods, interpersonal imagination and productivity, people’s styles, collaboration, team cohesion and innovation processes, systems and tools.

 For over 30 years, Marci has worked with thousands of senior executives, managers and team leaders in Canada, the US and abroad transforming their traditional notions about imagination and innovation in the workplace, so they can use it to fuel employee engagement toward producing results.
 She is known for concrete approaches to creative thinking, problem solving and innovation.